proffesionalusrnm/355-UltimateTicTacToe/README.md

+Instructions to play:

+If you would like to play against the computer, type python3 main.py in the terminal.
-To run game type python3 main.py in terminal
+If you would like to play against another person, type python3 main.py -t in the terminal.